thuliteio/thulite.io/content/blog/say-hello-to-hyas/index.md

 ## Why

 Some website projects require a solid starting point.
 With a great developer experience and a sound user experience.
 Sometimes you just don't want to start from scratch.
-That's why I created Hyas.
+That's why I created Hyas 💚

 ## How